Healthy Eating In Hotels

 Keeping it simple at meal times and looking for veggies in particular can be a challenge and often a side order.
 Having 5 a day can be a challenge so it is a priority for main meals.

 If you are having something that fits into the occasional rather than everyday food list.
 Do you finish the plate or do you count bites?
-The carbs quiz on the start here page is a good indicator of your carbs sensitive level.
+You can become more sensitive to carbs during the menopause.
 Mine is fairly low, so I would be aiming for 3 bites.

 How do you find eating in hotels?
 Easier or harder than at home?